Key messages for gardeners from Paper One (pollinating insects)

 Regardless of plant origin, the more densely a plant scheme is planted or allowed to grow, the more invertebrates of all kinds (herbivores, predators, detritivores and omnivores) it will support.

-Download interpretation bulletin two: Gardens as habitats for plant-dwelling invertebrates (1.4MB pdf).
+Download interpretation bulletin two: Gardens as habitats for plant-dwelling invertebrates (1.4MB pdf) with more on the messages from the second results paper and how to apply this in the garden

 RHS advice: Native and non-native plants for plant-dwelling invertebrates